codeigniter4/CodeIgniter4/user_guide_src/source/database/queries.rst

     So keep that in mind if you're looking for a boolean value.

 ***************************************
-Working with Database prefixes manually
+Working with Database Prefixes Manually
 ***************************************

 If you have configured a database prefix and would like to prepend it to